Soil: Nature's Recipe - Greenhouse Program

 In this engaging program, students become young scientists challenged to investigate "What is the best soil for plants?".
 Using the familiar terms "ingredients" and "recipe" to consider the characteristics of different types of soil, children will explore the needs of plants growing in deserts, rainforests, and temperate climates.

-Program Length: full day (half day virtual/half day at school), or 2 virtual sessions
+Program Length: full day or 2 virtual sessions

 Availability: fall (October to December), winter (January to mid-March), spring (mid-March to April)